 Respiratory Syncytial Virus (RSV) Infection

 RSV is a respiratory virus that usually causes mild, cold-like symptoms.
 Healthy people typically recover in a week or two, but RSV can be serious for infants or older adults.
-Those infected with RSV are usually contagious for 3 to 8 days.
-They can become contagious a day or two before symptoms begin.
-RSV generally begins circulating in the fall and peaks during the winter months.
-RSV can spread from person to person when:
+RSV is most common in the fall and winter months.

 Symptoms